 Also, recognize that people change and negative marks can stick on your credit report for seven to 10 years.
 They may have learned from a mistake and manage their finances differently now, even if their credit is still recovering.

-Financial Compatibility Is Important
+Financial Compatibility Is More Important Than Credit Score

 If you’re concerned about a potential date’s or partner’s credit score, ask yourself what’s the underlying reason for that concern.

 Perhaps you’re worried that the person spends money frivolously or doesn’t follow through on their commitments.
 These can be important traits to know about someone if you’re looking for a serious relationship, but try to find clues from their behavior today rather than their credit history.

 Also, once you get to the point where you feel comfortable, you could start having discussions about finances.
 You don’t need to get into the details about how much each person makes, owes, or credit scores, but you can discuss what you like to save for and how you enjoy spending money.
 The answers can offer insight into the person’s hopes and dreams for the future, along with their personal financial management style.

 You may also find yourself wanting to jump in fully, in spite of what you once saw as a red flag — such as late-night impulse shopping.
 Or, perhaps you’re the one with a habit or credit score that others may see as red flags.
 Fear not.
 Credit, finances, and attitudes toward money can change, especially when you’re willing to put in time and effort.

 Sometimes, the right partner can even offer a helping hand.
 Other times, a significant other is the last person you’ll listen to when it comes to a certain type of advice.
 In either case, working with a certified nonprofit credit counselor might be a good place to start.